DamienIrving/resbaz-posters/notes.md

 Research disciplines were taken from the [Australian and New Zealand Standard Research Classification (ANZSRC), 2008](http://www.abs.gov.au/ausstats/abs@.nsf/Products/6BB427AB9696C225CA2574180004463E?opendocument).

 Scope of analysis:
-* Primary interest: Computer software for analysing and visualising data
+* Primary interest: Digital tools for organising, analysing and visualising data
 * Side interest: Digital tools that help with research (e.g. referencing, document editing, graphics editing)
-* Out: Computer models (e.g. climate models, biological models, economic models)?
-This gets tricky with statistical population models and things like that - where is the line?
-Highly discipline specific models are out but general statistical models are in??
+* Out: Complex computer models (e.g. climate models, biological models, economic models)
 * Out: Physical hardware (e.g. microscopes, scanners)
-* Out: Data search tools (e.g. Trove)

 Things to look at:
 * The full list of tools
 * The relative popularity of the tools
-* Profiles for each well-represented research discipline:
+  * Split into separate research disciplines
-  * Typical researcher (i.e. what is the most popular tool in each tool category)
-  * Open researcher (i.e. is there a free and open option in each tool category)
+* Tools that cross discipline boundaries

 ## Discussion / conclusions

-There are so many tools you couldn't possibly provide support and training for all of them.
+There are so many tools that you couldn't possibly provide support and training for all of them.

-The aim should therefore be to teach generic skills / best practices that people can use to teach themselves different tools.
-Having said that, if possible it's nice to deliver training on generic skills using a widely used tool (i.e. so people can learn the tool and skills at the same time).
-This paper gives excellent guidance on what tools to focus on for different disciplines/audiences.
+What we can do with this dataset is identify the most popular tools (i.e. the ones to focus our training efforts on).
+When teaching these tools, we need to recognise that researchers use a wide variety of tools and that the specific tools they use will change over time.
+If we can incorporate a strong emphasis on generic skills / best practices into our training, people walk out with skills in that specific tool *and* generic skills that empower them to learn and use other tools more effectively.

 The skills / best practices that cover all the tools on the posters can be broadly grouped as follows:
 1. Discipline specific knowledge/skills (e.g. MRI analysis software)